Imsanskar/HAMLOCK/README.md

 | `--threshold` | Threshold used in optimization |
 | `--seed` | Random seed for reproducibility |

-## Acknowledgements
+## Verilog
-We would like to thank the authors of the [DFBA](https://github.com/AAAAAAsuka/DataFree_Backdoor_Attacks) repository for providing the base code.
+Check the `rtl/` folder for the complete Verilog codebase.